How Nigeria's D'Tigress Qualified For Tokyo 2020 Olympics

 Concise News reports that the African champions booked an Olympic berth despite losing 70-64 to hosts, Serbia, earlier in the day because USA recorded a 124-49 success against Mozambique.

-The Nigerian ladies, by virtue of the defeat of Mozambique, are now guaranteed a top-three finish in the group, making a return to the Olympics after missing out on the Rio Games in 2016.
+The Nigerian ladies, by virtue of the defeat of Mozambique, are now guaranteed a top-three finish in the group, making a return to the Olympics after missing out on the last three editions.

+In the loss to Serbia, the D’Tigress had the edge during the early stages, but the hosts ended the first period ahead with a 33-26 lead.

+The Africans later closed to within six points at 59-53 before the Serbians eventually sealed the game.